hbk4mask/hbk4mask.github.io/_posts/2020-05-26-why-dont-drink-enough-water.md

 Well there is not a single answer.

-The main reason is we we don't drink enough water is that we don't feel like drinking recommended amount of water.
+The main reason is that we don't drink enough water is that **we don't get the urge drinking recommended amount of water**.
 We only drink water when we feel thirsty.

 It's like asking why don't we go to washroom 20 times in day.
 The answer is simple we dont go to washroom 20 times in day because we don't urge to use washroom that many times.